 The rotation can eventually become so strongly concentrated that a narrow column of violently rotating air develops.
 This is called a funnel cloud.

-If the funnel cloud stretches far enough downward that it reaches the ground, it becomes a tornado.
+If the funnel cloud stretches far enough down that it reaches the ground, it becomes a tornado.

 According to the United Kingdom’s Met Office, the tornado is visible because of the presence of a condensation funnel, which is a funnel-shaped cloud that forms due to the very low pressure inside the tornado.